The raw materials in a pizza

 The term raw materials means products extracted from nature in their raw state and that often require transformation before being used.
 Agricultural products such as wheat, rice and corn are examples of raw materials.

 Raw materials can be used to obtain an end product.
+The products on supermarket shelves are end products, the result of a process of transformation and manufacturing that began with one or more raw materials.
 A pizza, for example, is an end product, ready for consumption, comprising several raw materials.